This is a post about tinc - a nifty little Mesh VPN service. It is also the

 course the fact that it is a mesh VPN, so nodes can go down without breaking

 everything.
-Also while most people apparently haven’t heard about tinc
+Also while most people apparently haven’t heard about tinc it has

 been around for ages.